zyd14/pycharm_demo/README.md

 The console will contain the state of any state from previous code executions in that console, but can be easily reset using the 'return' button along the Python Console toolbar

+- **⌘y** in constrast to **⌘b**, this key command will open up a small peek window with a view of the definition of an object or class you have highlighted

 ##Object inspection, completion
 When working with objects that may have lots of methods on them, it can be easy to forget what methods are available.
 By simply typing a variable which has been prior been assigned a type (through just assigning it a value, Py3 method signature type hints,